-- B. Location of Services: Identify the geographical area where the YRG Tribal Youth Diversion Grant Program will provide funded services and interventions. - C. Project Title: Provide the title of the proposed project. - D. Project Summary: Provide a summary (100-150 words) of the proposed project.
-Note: this information will be posted to the BSCC's website for informational purposes. - E. Grant Funds Requested: Identify the amount of grant funds requested for the proposed project. - F. Project Director: Provide the name, title, and contact information for the individual responsible for oversight and management of the proposed project.
-This person must be an employee of the Applicant. - G. Financial Officer: Provide the name, title, and contact information for the individual responsible for fiscal oversight and management of the project.
-Typically, this is the individual that will certify and submit invoices. - H. Day-to-Day Project Contact: Provide the name, title, and contact information for the individual who serves as the primary contact person for the grant.
-Typically, this individual has day-to-day oversight for the project. - I. Day-to-Day Fiscal Contact: Provide the name, title and contact information for the individual who serves as the primary contact person for fiscal matters related to the grant.
-This may be the individual who prepares the invoices for approval by the Financial Officer. - J. Authorized Signature: Complete the required information for the person authorized to sign for the Applicant.
+- B. Location of Services: Identify the geographical area where the Tribal Youth Diversion Grant will provide funded services and interventions. - C. Project Title: Provide the title of the proposed project. - D. Project Summary: Provide a summary (100-150 words) of the proposed project.
+Note: this information may be posted to the BSCC's website for informational purposes. - E. Grant Funds Requested: Identify the amount of grant funds requested for the proposed project. - F. Regional Proposal: Use the checkboxes to indicate whether your application is being submitted by two or more tribes and is therefore a "regional" proposal.
+If you are submitting a regional proposal, identify the other tribe or tribes that make up your "region." - G. Project Director: Provide the name, title, and contact information for the individual responsible for oversight and management of the proposed project.
+This person must be an employee of the Applicant. - H. Financial Officer: Provide the name, title, and contact information for the individual responsible for fiscal oversight and management of the project.
+Typically, this is the individual that will certify and submit invoices. - I. Day-to-Day Project Contact: Provide the name, title, and contact information for the individual who serves as the primary contact person for the grant.
+Typically, this individual has day-to-day oversight for the project. - J. Day-to-Day Fiscal Contact: Provide the name, title and contact information for the individual who serves as the primary contact person for fiscal matters related to the grant.
+This may be the individual who prepares the invoices for approval by the Financial Officer. - K. Authorized Signature: Complete the required information for the person authorized to sign for the Applicant.
 This individual must read the assurances under this section, then sign and date in the appropriate fields.

-YRG Tribal Youth Diversion Grant Program Applicant Information Form
+2019 YRG Tribal Youth Diversion Grant Program Applicant Information Form

-A. APPLICANT:
+A. APPLICANT: 🗆 Urban Rural

 NAME OF APPLICANT

-STREET ADDRESS CITY STAT E ZIP CODE
+STREET ADDRESS CITY STATE ZIP CODE

-MAILING ADDRESS (if diff erent) CITY STAT E ZIP CODE
+MAILING ADDRESS (if diff erent) CITY STATE ZIP CODE

 B. LOCATION OF SERVI CES:

 C. PROJECT TITLE:

-D. PROJECT SUMMARY (100-150 words): E. GRANT FUNDS REQUE STED: \$0
+D. PROJECT SUMMARY (100-150 words): E. GRANT FUNDS REQUEST ED: \$0

+PROPOSAL? □ Yes □ No tribe(s) in your "region":

-F. PROJECT DIRECTOR
+G. PROJECT DIRECTOR

-NAME TITLE TELEPHONE NU IMBER
+NAME TITLE TELEPHONE NUME BER

 STREET ADDRESS CITY

 STATE ZIP CODE EMAIL ADDRESS

-G. FINANCIAL OFFICER
+H. FINANCIAL OFFICER :

-NAME TITLE TELEPHONE NU IMBER
+NAME TITLE TELEPHONE NUME BER

 STREET ADDRESS CITY

 STATE ZIP CODE EMAIL ADDRESS

-PAYMENT MAILING ADDF RESS (if different) CITY STAT E ZIP CODE
+PAYMENT MAILING ADDP RESS (if different) CITY STATE ZIP CODE

-H. DAY-TO-DAY PROGR AM CONTACT:
+I. DAY-TO-DAY PROGR AM CONTACT:

-NAME TITLE TELEPHONE NU IMBER
+NAME TITLE TELEPHONE NUME BER

 STREET ADDRESS CITY

 STATE ZIP CODE EMAIL ADDRESS

-I. DAY-TO-DAY FISCAL CONTACT:
+J. DAY-TO-DAY FISCAL CON TACT:

 NAME TITLE TELEPHONE NUMBER

 STREET ADDRESS CITY

 STATE ZIP CODE EMAIL ADDRESS

-J. AUTHORIZED SIGNATURE: By signing this application, I hereby certify I am vested by the Applicant with the authority to enter into contract with the BSCC, and the grantee and any subcontractors will abide by the laws, policies, and procedures governing this funding.
+K. AUTHORIZED SIGNATURE: By signing this application, I hereby certify I am vested by the Applicant with the authority to enter into contract with the BSCC, and the grantee and any subcontractors will abide by the laws, policies, and procedures governing this funding.

 NAME OF AUTHORIZED OFFICER TITLE TELEPHONE NUMBER

 STREET ADDRESS CITY STATE ZIP CODE

 EMAIL ADDRESS

 SIGNATURE DATE

-\ Authorized Signature: Tribal Representative with the authority to sign documents and obligate the tribe
+Authorized Signature: Tribal Representative with the authority to sign documents and obligate the tribe